Catherine I of Russia: Life as a servant

-The life of Catherine I was said by Voltaire to be nearly as extraordinary as that of Peter the Great himself.
 Only uncertain and contradictory information is available about her early life.
 Said to have been born on 15 April 1684 (o.s.
 5 April), she was originally named Marta Helena Skowrońska.
-Marta was the daughter of Samuel Skowroński (later spelt Samuil Skavronsky), a Roman Catholic farmer from the eastern parts of the Polish–Lithuanian Commonwealth, born to Minsker parents.
-In 1680 he married Dorothea Hahn at Jakobstadt.
-Her mother is named in at least one source as Elizabeth Moritz, the daughter of a Baltic German woman and there is debate as to whether Moritz's father was a Swedish officer.
+Marta was the daughter of Samuel Skowroński (also spelled Samuil Skavronsky), a Roman Catholic farmer from the eastern parts of the former Polish–Lithuanian Commonwealth, his parents were born in the area of Minsk (now Belarus).
+In 1680, he married Dorothea Hahn at Jakobstadt (now Jēkabpils, Latvia).
+Her mother is named in at least one source as Elizabeth Moritz, a daughter of a Baltic German woman, and there is debate as to whether Moritz's father was a Swedish officer.
 It is likely that two stories were conflated, and Swedish sources suggest that the Elizabeth Moritz story is probably incorrect.
 Some biographies state that Marta's father was a gravedigger and handyman, while others speculate that he was a runaway landless serf.

-Marta's parents died of the plague around 1689, leaving five children.
-According to one of the popular versions, at the age of three Marta was taken by an aunt and sent to Marienburg (the present-day Alūksne in Latvia, near the border with Estonia and Russia) where she was raised by Johann Ernst Glück, a Lutheran pastor and educator who was the first to translate the Bible into Latvian.
-In his household she served as a lowly servant, likely either a scullery maid or washerwoman.
-No effort was made to teach her to read and write and she remained illiterate throughout her life.
+Marta's parents died during a plague epidemic around 1689, leaving five children.
+According to one popular version of the story, at the age of three Marta was taken by an aunt and sent to Marienburg, Swedish Livonia (now Alūksne, Latvia) where she was raised by Johann Ernst Glück, a Lutheran pastor and Bible translator.
+According to some sources, she served in the Glück household as a lowly servant, scullery maid and washerwoman.
+No effort was made to teach her to read and write and she remained functionally illiterate throughout her life.